minima52/digital-garden/_pages/daily.md

 - 21:30/22:30/23:00: Sleep time
   - Phone on flight mode

-Saturday:
+Weekends:
 - 6:30/7:30: Wake up, wash my face, make a simple breakfast
   - I am required to WFH half days once a month on Saturday (8:30-15:00) with 30 mins lunch time.
-  - I usually make a fresh cup of coffee
+  - I usually make a cup of freshly brewed coffee with the Breville coffee machine or sometimes pourover coffee.
 - 8:30/9:30: Laundry, wash make up brushes
   - Will often meet up with friends for brunch or relax at home

-🚧 Page in progress - come back to visit later! 😉

 <style>